-This PRIVATE reading series will take place in the new Synchronicity Annex and the Atlanta Children’s Theatre.
-Members: Please stay tuned for dates.
+This PRIVATE reading series will take place in the new Synchronicity Annex.

-OCT: Maybe Politics Are Over by Sloka Krishnan
+OCT 1: Maybe Politics Are Over by Sloka Krishnan, Dramaturgy by Amber Bradshaw

-NOV: Tragedy at 236 Tigerlily by Greg Carraway
+NOV 12: Tragedy at 236 Tigerlily by Greg Carraway,

 The Table Series does not culminate in a finished product, but in a new stage of process: opening up the text to artists with fresh perspectives and the questions of a professional cast.
 We are excited to offer our members exclusive access into what actually happens within WTP’s new play development spaces.